kaddkaka/vim_examples/README.md

 ![filter in selection](sort.gif)

-(key sequence in video: `vip! sort -n`)
+(key sequence in video: `vip! sort -n
+`)

 ## Use filtering and awk to sum all numbers in a specific column
-awk is a powerful tool, here used to some all the fields of a specific column:
+awk is a powerful tool, here used to sum all the fields of a specific column:
  - `:%! awk '{print; s+=$2} END {print s}'` sums the second field (`$2`) of each line and prints the total at the `END`.